oVirt/ovirt-site/source/release/4.3.9/index.md

 # oVirt 4.3.9 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.9 Fourth Release Candidate as of March 11, 2020.
+The oVirt Project is pleased to announce the availability of the 4.3.9 release as of March 19, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.